Team 45 45 League

 6 - Playing the Game – What to do at Game Time

-• The bot Team4545 will issue a match command for you to click.
+• As soon as both players have logged in, the Team4545 bot will issue a match command for you to click (Dasher and BlitzIn only).

-• Player Conduct.
-No "moretime", no takebacks, and no excessive draw requests.
+No "moretime", no takebacks, and no excessive draw requests (more than once every five full moves is considered excessive).
 No unwanted tells.

 7 - Server Commands Needed: